Raíces (Colomer): Structure

 The first section of the first movement is an unmeasured part in which Colomer tries to recreate the sounds remembered by himself when he was a student.
 It consists of extracts from different pieces and lessons for several instruments.
 The second and the third movement are to be played continuously.

 Instrumentation

 Colomer wrote this composition for symphony wind orchestra.
 He specified the need for a large group of percussionist, as up to 10 percussionists are required to play this composition.
 The complete instrumentation is as follows.

-Colomer also wrote an arrangement for six percussionists; however, it is rarely performed and there are no known recordings of it.
+Colomer also wrote an arrangement for six percussionists; it is rarely performed and there are no known recordings of it.